SciML/FiniteStateProjection.jl/docs/src/troubleshoot.md

 u0 = zeros(30)
 u0[2] = 1

+# N is too small for the state space!
-prob_fsp = convert(ODEProblem, sys_fsp, u0, (0, 100.), [ 1., 1., 20 ])      # N is too small for the state space!
+prob_fsp = convert(ODEProblem, sys_fsp, u0, (0, 100.), [ 1., 1., 20 ])
 ```

 ## Ensure you are using the right solver

 The Chemical Master Equation is generally very stiff and requires a solver that can handle this stiffness, see [Tips & Tricks](@ref tips).
 If your solver fails, first check if any of the above points apply.
 You may be able to get a different solver to work; this requires some experimentation.
 Anecdotally some systems, particularly oscillatory ones such as the Schlögl model, can pose significant challenges to most solvers and take inordinate amounts of time to solve.
-I am not aware of any solutions for this issue and would appreciate any tips for getting such systems to work (please consider opening an issue on GitHub if you encounter such examples).
+I am not aware of any solutions for this at the moment, but please consider opening an issue on GitHub if you encounter examples of this sort.